-SAM can perform a kinetostatics analysis, which is a quasi-static force analysis based on the kinematic motion of the mechanism.
+SAM can perform a force analysis based on kinetostatics, which is a quasi-static force analysis based on the kinematic motion of the mechanism.
 In each position the force equilibrium due to inertia forces (acceleration, gravity), external forces/torques and spring, damper and friction forces is calculated.
-In the kinetostatics analysis, the forces result from the specified motion, whereas is a real dynamic analysis the motion that results from the specified forces are calculated via integration procedures.
+In the kinetostatics analysis, the forces are calculated based on the specified motion, whereas in a full dynamic multi-body analysis the motion is a result of the forces and is found via integration procedures.
 Results of such an analysis are:

 - driving force/torque

-- · reaction forces support nodes
+- reaction forces support nodes

-- bearing forces in elements
+- · bearing forces exerted by an element

 - internal forces in elements

-- required or transmitted power
+- · required or transmitted power